BioDynaMo/biodynamo/doc/user_guide/tumor_concept.md

 This Tutorial in designed for user with limited knowledge of C++ language and will teach you the basics of BioDynaMo:

 * Create, build and run a new project
-* Create cells with a specific behaviour through a biological module
+* Create cells with a specific behaviour
 * Extend an existing structure
 * Visualize a simulation